 The 21st Century Community Learning Centers afterschool program is funded by a federal grant from the U.S. Department of Education and administered by the Arizona Department of Education.
 For more information visit: http://www.azed.gov/21stcclc/

-We are entering year five of our 21st Century Community Learning Centers (21st CCLC) programming!
+We are entering year SIX of our 21st Century Community Learning Centers (21st CCLC) programming!
 Both before and after school programs will be available.
 Power Hour starts at 7:00 a.m. this is a great option for families with parents who go to work very early.
 During Power Hour, students will receive homework assistance or will be able to log into their personalized learning environment on IXL and work toward math and reading goals.
 IXL is a highly rated and adaptive software – meaning that the program adjusts the level of instruction based upon the student’s responses and provides targeted intervention lessons.

 The afterschool program releases at 5:15 pm.
 Afterschool programs include extended learning opportunities in reading and math, as well as a variety of enrichment and youth development activities such as recreation, hands-on science, chess, and more!
 These programs will allow students to grow academically, socially, and physically.
 Keep an eye out for program details and sign-up information which will be available after the start of the school year.

 In addition to student activities, the 21st CCLC program helps to facilitate Academic Parent Teacher Teams (APTT) events.
-Our next APTT meetings are scheduled for January 15.
-Kindergarten through fifth grade meetings will be on the evening of Wednesday, January 15.
-During these meetings, parents will receive information regarding grade level expectations and set personal learning goals for students.
-Please save the date on your calendars!
-Invitations will be sent out by classroom teachers.
-Although not required, we do ask that you RSVP so that we can make arrangements for childcare support for the evening.
+During these meetings, parents will receive information regarding grade level expectations and set personal learning goals for students. .

 Please contact program coordinators with questions.